tug74295/project-acc-hungry-hippos/documentation/docs/testing/integration-testing.md

 * Each tap adds the chosen food to the queue display.
 * When the queue is full, a new tap bumps the queue's first index
 * The food in the queue shows on every Hippo client

+## Use Case 5
+Description:
+A Hippo player slides their hippo along the edge of the arena and attempts to eat the correct fruit launched by the AAC user.

+Assertion:
+* Fruits are launched from the center and bounce outward.
+* Hippos are restricted to their assigned edge (top, bottom, left, or right).
+* Players can slide their hippo along their edge using input controls.
+* When a hippo collides with the correct fruit (from the visible AAC queue), the player earns 1 point.
+* If the hippo eats a wrong fruit, no points are awarded (or a penalty may occur).
+* Real-time score updates are reflected on all player and AAC user screens.

+## Use Case 6
+Description:
+The game session ends automatically when the timer reaches zero, and a final score screen is displayed.

+Assertion:
+* A default timer is set when the game begins.
+* The timer begins once the host taps “Start Game.”
+* The game state transitions to “ended” when time runs out.
+* A final score screen is displayed to all participants
+* Options for “Play Again” and “End Game” are shown to the host.

+## Use Case 7
+Description:
+Players or the AAC user opt to either replay the game or exit to the home screen.

+Assertion:
+* Choosing “Play Again” resets the game:
+  - Scores are cleared.
+  - Fruit queue is emptied.
+  - Players return to the role selection or session lobby.
+* Choosing “End Game” navigates all clients to the home/landing screen.
+* The backend session data is cleaned up or marked as inactive.